Pay to drive accessibility statement

 Compliance status

-This app is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the testing not being completed.
+This app is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 Preparation of this accessibility statement